withmono/prove-android/CONTRIBUTING.md

 The Mono Prove Android SDK makes it quick and easy to onboard users in your Android app.
 We offer businesses faster customer onboarding and fraudulent sign-ups prevention, powered by the MDN and facial recognition technology.

-If you're having general trouble with Mono Prove Android SDK or your Mono integration, please reach out to us at <hi@mono.co> or come chat with us on Slack.
+If you're having general trouble with Mono Prove Android SDK or your Mono integration, please reach out to us at <support@mono.co> or come chat with us on Slack.
 We're proud of our level of service, and we're more than happy to help you out with your integration to Mono.

 If you've found a bug in Mono Prove Android SDK, please [let us know](https://github.com/withmono/prove-android/issues/new)!
 You may also want to check out our [issue template](https://github.com/withmono/prove-android/tree/main/.github/ISSUE_TEMPLATE.md).